 Or Product Management (what she currently does) which follows the customer journey and helps websites and apps to sell products and keep customers on the site for longer periods of time.

-When she decided she wanted to get into the tech field, she taught herself everything through Youtube and specifically recommends the channel “The Product School.”
+When she decided she wanted to get into the tech field, she taught herself everything through YouTube and specifically recommended the channel “The Product School.”

 Pro Tip: Instead of buying their courses/boot camps, you can follow their online schedules for the Bootcamp and match the days with the Youtube video in order to replicate the Bootcamp for free!